Getting Started with Inky Frame

 The rest of the code does this:

-• graphics.text writes text to the screen buffer.
+writes text to the screen buffer.
 When using a bitmap font, the '0, 0' is the x/y co-ordinates of the top left of the text.
 '600' is when text will start wrapping onto the next line (so needs to be the width of the screen in most cases).
-The final number '4' is the scale of the text, reduce or increase it to shrink or embiggen!
+The final number '4' is the scale of the text, reduce or increase it to shrink or embiggen!graphics.update

-The default font is bitmap6, which is all uppercase and a little small and blocky.
-Switching to bitmap8 gives you upper and lower case and a bit more definition (it also includes more special characters like °).
-We're also using the shiny new constants included in the latest version of inky_frame to avoid having to define names for the colours ourselves.
+gives you upper and lower case and a bit more definition (it also includes more special characters like °).
+We're also using the shiny new constants included in the latest version of inky_frame

-from picographics import PicoGraphics, DISPLAY_INKY_FRAME as DISPLAY
+from picographics import PicoGraphics, DISPLAY_INKY_FRAME_7 as DISPLAY

 graphics = PicoGraphics(DISPLAY)